cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 - Note: The maximum possible size of a JSON dashboard description is 2 MB.

 ##### jenkins

-* Content: Information about the jenkins update site URLs
+* Key `updateSiteUrl`: Information about the jenkins update site URLs
+* Key `additional.plugins`: Contains a comma separated list with plugin names that are installed on startup
 * Example:

 ```